cakephp/docs/en/core-libraries/logging.rst

 Often times you'll want to configure different logging behavior for different subsystems or parts of your application.
 Take for example an e-commerce shop.
-You'll probably want to handel logging for orders and payments differently than you do other less critical logs.
+You'll probably want to handle logging for orders and payments differently than you do other less critical logs.

 CakePHP exposes this concept as logging scopes.
 When log messages are written